Eatonton, Georgia: History

 In a 5-hour period in May 1919, five black churches and two black lodges in Eatonton were burned to the ground, but authorities did not charge anyone with arson.

 On November 22, 1992, an F4 tornado with winds up to 260 mph hit the south portions of the city.
 The storm caused $27,000,000 in damages to houses and businesses.
-The tornado killed five locals and injured 86 victims.
+The tornado killed five locals and injured 86.